unbeGames/RSExtensionTemplate/README.md

 - `Update` standard Unity callback, called every frame;
 - `LateUpdate` standard Unity callback, called every frame right before rendering starts.

-**Note**: that if any of those overriden methods throw an exception at any point, your mod will be automatically deregistered and will not continue to receive method calls from the game.
+**Note**: that if any of those overriden methods throw an exception at any point, your extension will be automatically deregistered and will not continue to receive method calls from the game.
 You need to handle all exceptions or better, just prevent them from happening at all, because an exceotion handling is very slow.